KIGNet: Physics-Motivated Multi-Graph Representation Learning for Explainable Jet Tagging: Ablation Studies

 \section{Ablation Studies}

-To understand the individual contributions of each component in the E-PCN architecture, we conduct a systematic ablation study.
-We evaluate the impact of different kinematic variables and the multi-graph representation on overall classification performance.
+To understand the individual contributions of each architectural component, we conduct a systematic ablation study examining the impact of different kinematic variables and the multi-graph representation on overall classification performance.

-\subsection{Impact of Individual kinematic variables}
+\subsection{Impact of Individual Kinematic Variables}

-Table~\ref{tab:feature_ablation} presents the macro-averaged accuracy for different subsets of the four kinematic variables.
-The baseline model—using only the original 16-dimensional particle features—achieves an accuracy of 92.49\%.
-Among the single-feature configurations, $\Delta$ and $z$ yield the strongest improvements (93.47\% and 93.45\%), while $k_T$ and $m^2$ provide smaller but consistent gains (93.04\% and 93.07\%).
-For two-feature combinations, the highest accuracies are obtained when using the pair $(k_T, m^2)$ (94.61\%) or $(\Delta, m^2)$ (94.58\%).
-In contrast, the combination of $(z, m^2)$ performs comparatively poorly (93.35\%), indicating partial redundancy between these two features.
-Most three-feature configurations exceed 94\%, with $(\Delta, z, m^2)$ reaching the highest value of 94.65\%.
-The full four-feature E-PCN model achieves the best overall performance at 94.67\%, confirming that each kinematic variables contributes complementary information beyond the baseline representation.
+Table~\ref{tab:ablation} presents macro-averaged accuracy for different subsets of the four kinematic variables.
+The baseline model, using only the original 16-dimensional particle features, achieves 92.80\%.
+Among single-feature configurations, $\Delta$ and $z$ yield the strongest improvements (93.47\% and 93.45\%), while $k_T$ and $m^2$ provide smaller but consistent gains (93.04\% and 93.07\%).
+For two-feature combinations, the highest accuracies are obtained with $(k_T, m^2)$ (94.61\%) and $(\Delta, m^2)$ (94.58\%).
+The $(z, m^2)$ combination performs comparatively poorly (93.35\%), indicating partial redundancy between these two features.
+Most three-feature configurations exceed 94\%, with $(\Delta, z, m^2)$ reaching 94.65\%.
+The full four-feature KIGNet achieves the best overall performance at 95.07\%, confirming that each kinematic variable contributes complementary information.
+This redundancy pattern is qualitatively consistent with the approximate collinear-limit relation between $z$, $m^2$, and $\Delta$ in the Lund plane picture, but our interpretation is based on the empirical ablation results rather than on that approximation holding for every $k$NN edge.